Mchy-DP/Mchy/docs/libs/std.md

     ```
     (?).get_entities().of_name(name: str!)
     ```
-    > FILTER: Filter out all entities not named the specified name
+    > FILTER: Filter to include only entities with the specified name
     >
     > Params:
     >   - **name**: The entity name passing entities have